 Corneal indications not suitable for keratoplasty such as:

 CorNeat Vision has designed, produced and tested several versions of the CorNeat KPro, and has successfully completed the pre-clinical phase which included a groundbreaking 6-months-long study in NZW rabbits, successfully proving its safety.

-The CorNeat KPro is planned to start clinical trials during the first half of 2020, toward FDA (510K) clearance (USA), CE mark (Europe) and NMPA approval (China).
+The CorNeat KPro is planned to start clinical trials during the second half of 2020, toward FDA (510K) clearance (USA), CE mark (Europe) and NMPA approval (China).

 Given the limited indications and our aim to provide a solution for blind patients who are not candidates for keratoplasty or have failed one or more transplantations, the study toward CE Mark and FDA (510K) clearance will encompass approximately 30 patients with a follow-up period of 12 months.
 Given the apparent superiority over donor tissue, we are planning to invest in a broader study, which will enable the expansion of device indications.
 At present, the device is expected to achieve the initial clearance in 2021.

 In China, where there are over 5 million patients waiting for keratoplasty and only a few thousand transplantations a year, we are planning a study which will facilitate turning the CorNeat KPro into a primary solution for corneal blindness.
-The study is planned to start in early 2020 and will include 60-70 patients.
+The study is planned to start this year (2020) and will include 60-70 patients.

 The plans above are subject to regulatory approvals and requirements.